ehmurray8/DotFiles/README.md

 # DotFiles
-Dot files for easy access.
+Dot files for use on Mac and Linux machines.
 Run the init.sh script to setup default configuration, and link dotfiles.

 ## Programs